jianfch/stable-ts/README.md

         Whether to enable timestamps adjustments based on the detected silence. suppress_word_ts : bool, default True
         Whether to adjust word timestamps based on the detected silence.
-Only enabled if ``suppress_silence = True``. use_word_position : bool, default True
+Only enabled if ``suppress_silence = True``. suppress_attention : bool, default False
+        Whether to suppress cross-attention pattern with the predicted non-speech mask for computing word timestamps. use_word_position : bool, default True
         Whether to use position of the word in its segment to determine whether to keep end or start timestamps if adjustments are required.
 If it is the first word, keep end.
 Else if it is the last word, keep the start.